bartulem/headache-tracker/README.md

 There are two scripts in the repo:
 1. getWeatherData.py - web scraping tool for the yr.no historical weather data
-2. visualizeWeatherData.py - nifty tool for visualizing the weather data
+2. visualizeWeatherData.py - nifty tool for visualizing the weather/pain data

 Let me know if you have issues using the code.